While we’re always posting about fun events and ideas to keep the kids happy, having fun and making memories, summer is always a unique challenge.

 Take the Underground Railroad Experience Hike, a 2-mile round-trip adventure sure to please most history buffs.

-Attend the Parks Celebrate Heritage Days in Montgomery County on June 25th and 26th.
+Attend the Parks Celebrate Heritage Days in Montgomery County on June 24th.

 Alternatively, visit the Accokeek Foundation and explore the beauty and heritage of this 18th century agricultural farm.
 Start your visit at the Visitor Center and bring a picnic to enjoy.